-The viewers are attracted directly to the areas of the post that are not left empty.
+Viewers are attracted directly to areas of the post that are not left empty.
 Play with these spaces smartly and you will be able to create a design that is minimal but effective.

 Deciding colors of the design are probably the most challenging part of designing something.
 So here is a tip: Use colors according to the brand you are making the post for.
 You can also consider the design’s subject and the target audience to decide the colors.
 You can use bright colors like McDonald’s to attract people for sales, such as red and yellow.
-For the calmer posts or user-related posts, use more tranquil colors such as blues and shaded of lilac.
-The colors such as rose gold, silver, and gold look sophisticated and attract people due to its appeal.
+For calmer posts or user-related posts, use more tranquil colors such as blues and shades of lilac.
+Colors such as rose gold, silver, and gold look sophisticated and attract people due to their appeal.
 Play with colors and complete the design that connects to the audience along with the subject and the brand.

-There is no rulebook when it comes to designing, but learning the Principles of Graphic Design might be beneficial to you to give a notch to your graphic designs work.
+There is no rulebook when it comes to designing, but learning the Principles of Graphic Design might be beneficial to you to give a notch to your graphic design work.